wgmo/graphtik/docs/source/arch.rst

-            But at the end we want to affect the calculation results by adding operations into some *netop* - furthermore, it wouldn't be very usefull to get back the given inputs in case of *overwrites*.
+            But at the end we want to affect the calculation results by adding operations into some *netop* - furthermore, it wouldn't be very usefull to get back the given inputs in case of `overwrites`.

-        Note that ``compute()`` returns the chained-maps "compressed" in a plain dictionary;
+    overwrites
-        if you you want to acccess all intermediate values provide your own ``ChainMap`` instance in the method.
+        Values in the `solution` that are written by more than one `operation`\s.

     net
     network